 ADA TRANSITION PLAN COMPLIANCE STATUS City of Hawkins Sullivan Washington Kingsport County County County Has the agency identified an ADA Coordinator?
 Yes Yes Yes Yes Has the agency developed and published and ADA Grievance procedure?
 Yes Yes Yes Yes Has the agency completed a self-evaluation in accordance with the ADA and the Rehabilitation Act?
 Yes Yes Yes Yes What is the status of the agency's ADA Transition Plan?
-In Progress - will be completed in calendar year 2019 In Progress - will be completed within proper timeframe In Progress - will be completed within proper timeframe Complete
+Complete Complete Complete Complete

-All projects using Federal highway trust funds for the Kingsport MTPO must comply with Title VI, Environmental Justice, and the ADA.
+All projects using federal highway trust funds for the Kingsport MTPO must comply with Title VI, Environmental Justice, and the ADA.